Hypokalemia

 Hypokalemia is a low level of potassium (K+) in the blood serum.
 Mild low potassium does not typically cause symptoms.
 Symptoms may include feeling tired, leg cramps, weakness, and constipation.
 Low potassium also increases the risk of an abnormal heart rhythm, which is often too slow and can cause cardiac arrest.

 Causes of hypokalemia include vomiting, diarrhea, medications like furosemide and steroids, dialysis, diabetes insipidus, hyperaldosteronism, hypomagnesemia, and not enough intake in the diet.
 Normal potassium levels in humans are between 3.5 and 5.0 mmol/L (3.5 and 5.0 mEq/L) with levels below 3.5 mmol/L defined as hypokalemia.
 It is classified as severe when levels are less than 2.5 mmol/L. Low levels may also be suspected based on an electrocardiogram (ECG).
-Hyperkalemia is a high level of potassium in the blood serum.
+The opposite state is called hyperkalemia, which means a high level of potassium in the blood serum.

 The speed at which potassium should be replaced depends on whether or not there are symptoms or abnormalities on an electrocardiogram.
 Potassium levels that are only slightly below the normal range can be managed with changes in the diet.
 Lower levels of potassium require replacement with supplements either taken by mouth or given intravenously.
 If given intravenously, potassium is generally replaced at rates of less than 20 mmol/hour.
 Solutions containing high concentrations of potassium (>40 mmol/L) should generally be given using a central venous catheter.
 Magnesium replacement may also be required.

 Hypokalemia is one of the most common water–electrolyte imbalances.
-It affects about 20% of people admitted to hospital.
+It affects about 20% of people admitted to the hospital.
 The word hypokalemia comes from hypo- 'under' + kalium 'potassium' + -emia 'blood condition'.

 Signs and symptoms

-Mild hypokalemia is often without symptoms, although it may cause elevation of blood pressure, and can provoke the development of an abnormal heart rhythm.
+Mild hypokalemia is often without symptoms.
+Acute potassium depletion through severe dietary restriction leads to hypokalemia and elevation of blood pressure.
 Severe hypokalemia, with serum potassium concentrations of 2.5–3 meq/L (Nl: 3.5–5.0 meq/L), may cause muscle weakness, myalgia, tremor, and muscle cramps (owing to disturbed function of skeletal muscle), and constipation (from disturbed function of smooth muscle).
 With more severe hypokalemia, flaccid paralysis and hyporeflexia may result.
 Reports exist of rhabdomyolysis occurring with profound hypokalemia with serum potassium levels less than 2 meq/L. Respiratory depression from severe impairment of skeletal muscle function is found in some people.
 Psychological symptoms associated with severe hypokalemia can include delirium, hallucinations, depression, or psychosis.